 buildings or remove this toxic substance from their properties.
 This has led to numerous instances of lead poisoning throughout New York.
 If you or someone in your family has been exposed to poisonous lead, you may be entitled to damages.
-An experienced New York lead poisoning attorney can evaluate your case and help you take appropriate legal action when you
+An experienced New York personal injury attorney can evaluate your case and help you take appropriate legal action when you